guackamolly/zero-monitor/docs/transport-security.md

 Both symmetric key and nonce are generated from a secure random source, and are attached on the `Metadata` field of the encrypted message.
 The following diagram helps visualizing the key exchange protocol.

 ![sequence diagram that illustrates how the key that is used to encrypt sensitive messages is exchanged between nodes](static/key-exchange.svg)

+### Impersonation Attacks

+The network defends itself against impersonation attacks by encrypting node identities (**NodeID**) before they are sent in the pub/sub stream.
+This way an attacker can't forge a new connection by reusing the node identity to portray itself as a network node.